Parsifal-M/Parsifal-M/README.md

 # Hello, there!
 I'm Peter.

 - 👀 Software Engineering, (Dev)Ops.
-- 🐍 I really enjoy Golang, Python and some Java, but also doing front-end stuff to be more "Full Stack".
+- 🐍 I really enjoy Go, I want to learn more Rust and become more familiar with some Front-end Stuff to be a bit more "Full Stack".
-- 🤩 Want to use more Golang.
+- 🤩 Want to use more Go.
-- 🐧 I love Linux, I use Fedora as a daily driver.
+- 🐧 I love Linux, I use Fedora.
 - 💞️ I'd love to help you out on your open source projects!
 - ☁️ I can do some cloud stuff.
 - :godmode: Need more stickers for my laptop.